mjschmidt/container-bootcamp/README-old.md

 <img src="images/Kubernetes-training-in-Hyderabad.jpeg" width="600" height="300" align="center" />

 ## Purpose
 Kubernetes does not have a low learning curve.
 Kubernetes is a platform for building platform, but its far from the endgame.
-This repository aims to help teach the basics so that you can get up and running in about two and a half weeks.
+This repository aims to help teach the basics so that you can get up and running in about two and a half week

 ### The definition of done is as follows:
 - [ ] Chapter 1 - The basics of Linux